antoinethl/Research-work/app/source/_2_error_helping_functions/README.md

 # Error helping functions

-Functions used to compute or print the errors between time series.
+Functions used to compute or print the errors between time series / predicted windows.